VatsalBhuva11/GrepIt/README.md

 GrepIt is a dynamic and interactive quiz hosting platform that brings people together for an engaging quizventure.
 With extensive socket communication, seamless room creation, and a plethora of features, GrepIt is designed to make your quiz experience memorable and enjoyable.

 Here's the links to the frontend and the backend repos that were hosted on OpenCode '23, one of the largest open-source competitions held in North-India!
+The repos combined garnered 40 forks, received 25 stars, and processed nearly 100 impactful PRs, with the help of 25+ impactful collaborators!

 Frontend: [https://github.com/opencodeiiita/GrepIt-Frontend](https://github.com/opencodeiiita/GrepIt-Frontend)